 If you currently wear removable dentures of any kind, it is advisable that you have these checked regularly.
-It is recommended if you have any remaining natural teeth you should have these and your dentures reviewed every six months or as directed by your dentist.
+It is advised that if you have any remaining natural teeth you should have these and your dentures reviewed every six months or as directed by your dentist.
 If you have no natural teeth and wear removable full dentures, your dentures should be reviewed at least every two years.

-It’s important to regularly remove plaque from your dentures, as unclean dentures can also lead to problems such as bad breath, gum disease, tooth decay and oral thrush.
+It’s important to regularly remove plaque from your dentures, as unclean dentures can lead to problems such as bad breath, gum disease, tooth decay and oral thrush.

-Clean your dentures as often as you would normal teeth (at least every morning and night), by:
+Clean your dentures as often as you would your normal teeth (at least every morning and night), by:

-When you first start wearing dentures you should eat soft foods cut into small pieces, and chew slowly using both sides of your mouth.
+When you first start wearing dentures, you should eat soft foods cut into small pieces and chew slowly, using both sides of your mouth.
 Avoid chewing gum and any food that is very sticky, hard or sharp-edged.
 You can gradually start to eat other types of food until you are back to your old diet.
 Never use toothpicks.

 Keeping your mouth clean is just as important as ever when you wear dentures.
 You should brush your remaining teeth, gums and tongue every morning and evening to prevent tooth decay, gum disease and other dental problems.